-Upon the effectiveness of our initial public offering, reflecting her long period of service to the Company, Dr. Player received a discretionary grant of (i) an option to purchase 43,732 shares of common stock at the initial public offering price of \$12.00 per share, which vests ratably, on an annual basis, over a five-year period beginning on the date of grant, and which is subject to fully accelerated vesting in the event of a termination of employment by us without cause or by the executive for good reason within 12 months following a change in control of the Company, and (ii) an option to purchase 29,463 shares of common stock at the initial public offering price of \$12.00 per share, which was fully vested upon grant.
-Upon the effectiveness of our initial public offering, reflecting their long period of service to the Company, Messrs.
-LaCrosse and Fischer each received a discretionary grant of (i) an option to purchase 30,612 shares of common stock and 10,933 shares of common stock, respectively, at the initial public offering price of \$12.00 per share, which vests in five successive equal annual installments upon the completion of each year of service with us over the five year period beginning on the date of grant, and (ii) an option to purchase 29,463 shares of common stock at the initial public offering price of \$12.00 per share, which was fully vested upon grant.
+Upon the effectiveness of our initial public offering, reflecting her long period of service to the Company, Dr. Player received a discretionary grant of (i) an option to purchase 43,732 shares of common stock at the initial public offering price of \$12.00 per share, which option vests ratably, on an annual basis, over a five-year period beginning on the date of grant, and which is subject to fully accelerated vesting in the event of a termination of employment by us without cause or by the executive for good reason within 12 months following a change in control of the Company, and (ii) an option to purchase 29,463 shares of common stock at the initial public offering price of \$12.00 per share, which option was fully vested upon grant.